PERKS: a Locality-Optimized Execution Model for Iterative Memory-bound GPU Applications: Background and Motivation

-On-chip memory in a streaming multiprocessor (SMX) includes: shared memory (scratchpad memory), L1 cache, and register file (RF) and.
-Off-chip memory includes global memory and L2 cache.
+On-chip memory in a streaming multiprocessor (SM) includes: shared memory (scratchpad memory), L1 cache, and register file (RF) and.
+Off-chip memory includes \revision{global memory (device memory)} and L2 cache.
 Data in global memory can reside for the entirety of the program, while data in on-chip memory has the lifetime of a kernel.
-The shared memory is shared among all threads inside a thread block.
+The shared memory is shared among all threads inside a thread block. \revision{We summarize the relevant memory features in Table~\ref{tab:gpu_loadsmltc}.}